christianmcb/pricing_ml_engine/README.md

 # Quickstart

-Clone the repository, install dependencies, train the model, and start the API:
+Clone the repository, install dependencies, train the model (ensure dataset downloaded and stored in data directory), and start the API:

 ```bash
 git clone <repo-url>